raelo24/Terraform-AWS-IAM/README.md

 # Introduction #
 This is a sample kickstart project for configuring IAM infrastructure on AWS.
 It designed such that adding more instances of the created resources is a parameter setting.
 It also makes easy the reuse of already defined policies rather than having them always as inline configurations.

+## Security Best Practices
+Follow security best practices in your implementation.
+A sample guide in found in this <a href="https://docs.aws.amazon.com/prescriptive-guidance/latest/terraform-aws-provider-best-practices/security.html">document</a>.
+For example, follow the principle of least privilege as you create and assign policies and roles.

 ## Usage ##
 The config.tf serves as the file to set most account-specific details for the cloud.
 The values therein are referenced as
 ```